perwin/imfit/docs/imfit_tutorial.md

 ## <a name="betterfits-models"></a>Better Fits: Trying different models

 As noted above, it looks like the exponential model is not a good match to the galaxy.
-You can see the available models ("image functions") by calling imfit with the `--list-functions` option:
+You can see the available model components ("image functions") by calling imfit with the `--list-functions` option:

 	imfit --list-functions